 - Less stability in govt. leads to mid-term elections, poor decision making and lack of continuity in policy and programmes.

 - Supreme Court has formulated a Basic Structure doctrine in the Kesavananda Bharati judgement and the doctrine includes the Parliamentary form of Government as one if its tenets.

 - Unless the Supreme Court changes its mind, any such amendment would violate the ‘basic structure’ of the Constitution as was decided since 1973.
 There is no way to get around this unless the Supreme Court now takes a wholly different view.

 Presidential system may not be suitable for India because of –

 - Consensus-building is an important component in a diverse country like India.

 - Bringing domain experts in a presidential system without people being democratically elected would deter people from giving independent advice.

 - Parliamentary system is part of ‘basic structure’ doctrine (SC-1973)

 - This matter was considered in detail by the Swaran

-- The committee recommended that the parliamentary system has been doing well and hence, there is no need to replace it by the presidential system.
+- The committee recommended that the parliamentary system has been doing well and hence, there is no need to replace it with the presidential system.